ergoplatform/ergo-playgrounds/README.md

 # Ergo Playgrounds
-REPL for contracts + off-chain code in the browser.
+Run contracts + off-chain code in the browser.
 1. Design and model a contract along with its off-chain counterpart in the same Scala environment.
 2. Share and discuss the contract.
 Explain how it works.
 3. Check different scenarios of contract execution.